dusanov/etl_workshift_exercise/README.md

 from the shift data from the API
 * shifts - which should contain everything it does except for breaks, allowances, awar_interpretation properties (arrays);
+* batches - wrapper for all shift objects extracted in one run

 All the timestamps should be converted to EST timezone;